neroist/nova/DOCS.md

 `rgb` - **Type: list/sequence.
 Optional.**
 The color you want to set on the device in an RGB format.
 Has to be 3 numbers seperated by a space.
 This option has no `-x` or `--x` ~~thing~~, a list of numbers/integers are just given to the command.
-If left blank, the command will print the current color in an rgb function.
+If left blank, the command will print the current color in an RGB function.

 <`-d`, `--device`> `device` - **Type: int/integer.
 Optional.**
 The device to perform the command on.
 Defaults to '0.'
 '0' refers to the first device on your account, '1' refers to the second, ect.